 - Brine the pork

-- 2. To increase the surface area of the meat for seasoning, score the fatty side at 1/4 -inch intervals, making 1/4-inch deep cuts in a crosshatch pattern.
+- 2. If desired, to increase the surface area of the meat for seasoning, score the fatty side at 1/4-inch intervals, making 1/4-inch deep cuts in a crosshatch pattern.

-- 3. Place one pork loin in each bag or bowl of brine and refrigerate for at least 3 hours and up to 24 hours.
+- 3. Place a pork loin in each bag or bowl of brine and refrigerate for at least 3 hours and up to 24 hours.

 - Make the spice glaze

 - 4. Combine all the spice glaze ingredients in another resealable plastic bag.